BRKGA: Biased Random Key Genetic Algorithm#

 An excellent and very informative presentation about BRKGAs can be found here.
-BRKGAs are known to perform well-known on combinatorial problems.
+BRKGAs are known to perform well on combinatorial problems.

 Instead of customizing evolutionary operators, decoding has to be defined.
 Therefore, evolution takes place solely on real-valued variables.